How I Met Your Mother: Premise

-The series follows the adventures of Ted Mosby (played by Josh Radnor) and his love life as a single man.
+The series follows the adventures of Ted Mosby (Joshua Radnor) and his love life as a single man.
 His stories are narrated by Bob Saget as Ted Mosby 25 years later, as he tells them to his adolescent children, Luke (named after Luke Skywalker) and Penny (named after Ted's love for coins).

 The narrative leads to a flashback, and the story proper starts in 2005 with 27-year-old Ted Mosby living in New York City and working as an architect.
-The story deals primarily with his best friends.
+The story deals primarily with his five best friends.
 These include the long-standing couple Marshall Eriksen (Jason Segel), a law student, and Lily Aldrin (Alyson Hannigan), a kindergarten teacher, who have been dating for almost nine years when Marshall proposes; and the playboy Barney Stinson (Neil Patrick Harris) and the Canadian news reporter Robin Scherbatsky (Cobie Smulders).
 All of the characters' lives are intertwined.
 The series explores many story lines, including "will they or won't they" relationships between Robin and each of the two single male friends, Marshall and Lily's relationship, and the ups and downs of the characters' careers.